Chart Color Schemes

 An assessment of population growth drivers in Tanunda reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Tanunda's population was 4,666 as of 2021 Census.
-By Nov 2025, it is around 4,977, reflecting a 311 person increase (6.7%).
-This growth is inferred from ABS estimated resident population of 4,743 in June 2024 and additional validated new addresses since the Census date.
-The population density ratio is 287 persons per square kilometer.
-Tanunda's 6.7% growth since census is comparable to non-metro areas' 6.8%.
-Overseas migration contributed approximately 65.8% of overall population gains recently.
+Tanunda's population was around 4,977 as of November 2025.
+This figure reflects an increase of 311 people since the 2021 Census, which reported a population of 4,666 people.
+The change is inferred from the estimated resident population of 4,743 in June 2024 and an additional 133 validated new addresses since the Census date.
+This results in a density ratio of 287 persons per square kilometer.
+Tanunda's growth rate of 6.7% since the census is close to that of non-metro areas (6.8%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 65.8% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using weighted aggregation method.
-Projected demographic trends indicate Australia's regional areas will have above median population growth.
-Tanunda is expected to grow by 745 persons to 2041, recording a total gain of 10.3% over the 17 years.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, based on 2021 data and adjusted using weighted aggregation methods.
+Based on demographic trends, Australia's regional areas are projected to have above median population growth.
+Tanunda is expected to grow by 745 persons to 2041, reflecting a total gain of 10.3% over the 17 years.

 Frequently Asked Questions - Population